- Ø7Ø Club --a club just for PSK31 enthusiasts

 - HDMI Splitter -- HDMI splitter to multiple sources

-- HTTPS Everywhere -- Google and many sites have shifted to sending you to https links.
+- HTTPS Everywhere -- Many sites have shifted to sending you to https links.
 EFF is the official start of HTTPS Everywhere after the initial Snowden revelations of US citizen snooping by the NSA.

 - Kim Komando --"America's digital goddess" is an excellent source for free software and valuable tips

 - Palemoon 32-bit -- A lightweight browser with the same features as Firefox.
 Also available for x64 systems

 - Multimon -- run up to three monitors on your computer with different taskbars on each with this free software

 - Nitro PDF Reader -- Don't let the name fool you!
 Mark-up and fill in PDF forms with this loaded software.
 Version 3+ available for Windows x86 and x64 opens and fills in Acrobat Reader files!

 - PortableApps -- work from any Windows computer with these applications you carry with you on a flash drive

 - Privacy Badger - Another must-have from the people at EFF, an add-on for every web browser to block cookies and ads

 - Protonmail - Free and paid e-mail account with end-to-end encryption.
 Two-factor authentication [ 2FA ] for your safety.
 Hosted in Switzerland.
 Free from EU and US law.